graforlock/lordmail/README.md

 ## Mailord

-A builder &  the way to deal with responsive email frustration & abstraction layer of creating responsive email templates.
+A builder &  the way to deal with responsive email frustration.
+Its an abstraction layer for creating responsive email templates.

 #### TODO
 Main functionality: